 During her 20+ year career, Francine has led design teams with dozens of companies.
 With nine patents and more than 15 publications to her credit, Francine has exhibited and lectured about her work at schools and institutions around the world.

-In addition to her role at the Integrated Innovation Institute, Francine consults through her business Design Inquiry and advises hardware startups as a mentor for AlphaLab Gear, a Pittsburgh-based accelerator.
-Previously, she worked at MAYA Design for 12 years and led the team that founded LUMA Institute.
+In addition to her role at the Integrated Innovation Institute, Francine is a User Experience Strategist with the growing Design Group at Seegrid.
+Previously, she worked at Uber, MAYA Design, and led the team that founded LUMA Institute.

 Advice for Future Innovators